pizzeys/pizzeys.github.io/content/posts/adventures-in-php-static-analysis.md

 ### Conclusion

-I can definitely see Psalm becoming a regularly used tool for speeding up analysis of PHP applications.
+I can definitely see Psalm becoming a regularly used tool for me, for analysis of PHP applications.

 I think the particular sinks added here should probably be categorised as something else other than file manipulation, but I don't know how best to do that yet and plan to investigate more deeply, which is why it's still a plugin